laravel/docs/precognition.md

 </template>
 ```

-We will now use the form helper to implement live validation.
+We will now use the form helper to implement real-time validation.
 To do this we will want to call the `form.validate` function, passing through the input name.
 We recommend doing this in the `@change` event handler of your inputs:

 ```vue
 <script setup>